 We welcome your contribution to and participation in SPIE Advanced Lithography and Patterning and urge you to submit abstracts to the appropriate conferences as described in the individual calls for papers and encourage your colleagues to do the same.

-The 2023 symposium also recognizes the importance of fostering a new generation of innovative and strongly skilled lithographers and patterning engineers for the development of electronic and photonic devices and systems technology to advance the digital age.
-We are offering, for the third year, a student grant program to waive students’ registration and subsidize travel expenses for author and non-author students.
-We also establish a one-on-one student mentor pairing program aiming to connect technology leaders with students to guide the latter in exploring and planning to succeed in this industry.
-We would like to engage with academia to encourage and equip students to participate in this ever-exciting and rewarding symposium and career.
+SPIE Advanced Lithography and Patterning recognizes the importance of fostering new generations of innovative and strongly skilled lithographers and patterning engineers for the development of electronic and photonic devices and systems technology to advance the digital age.
+We have developed and will continue a student grant program to attract students to contribute to and to attend SPIE Advanced Lithography and Patterning.
+We also established a student mentoring program to connect industry technology leaders with students to guide the students in exploring and planning to succeed in the semiconductor industry.
+We would like to encourage students to participate in this exciting and rewarding program.